 These precious two are my youngest girls and they had such a hoot helping me stage this scene.
 They couldn’t wait to play.
 So sweet they set extra settings for their sister and sibling in heaven.
 Sweet reunion one day!

 And…to make it even more fun, I created those little cake/dessert stands from a couple metal planters and wood rounds.
 Aren’t they the perfect size?
 One more thing…for another treat, I added a music box underneath that plays, “What a friend we have in Jesus”.
 There has been many a toy that I have made with music boxes, and they are one of my favorite things.
 I purchased them from the same place I got the wheels.

-I do believe that Tea Rose paint is the perfect color for this and the white wax gave it a soft glow I was after.
+I do believe that soft pink paint is the perfect color for this and the white wax gave it a soft glow I was after.
 So fun to see it come to life.
 As much as you may think I should keep this for my girls, we have no need for it as they have plenty of things I have made for them as you can see.
 So…if you would love to make this your own, you can find it available in my shop.

 Do pin and share this repurposed child’s tea cart to inspire someone else to think outside those thrift store tables to create something new.
 It really is fun!

 Up next, I’m going to be taking these thrifted finds and turning them into something new – BIG surprise! haha.
 See what they look like now – head HERE.